 All of our executive officers participate in the same compensation programs.
-However, market compensation levels vary substantially based upon the roles and responsibilities of individual officers.
-Thus, appropriately, the pay of our Chief Executive Officer is substantially higher than that of our other executive officers.
+However, market compensation levels used to establish compensation for the named executive officers vary substantially based upon the roles and responsibilities of individual officers.
+Thus, the Chief Executive Officer's total compensation is approximately 193% of the compensation of the next highest paid officer and 252% of the average compensation of the four other named executive officers.